 If you keep up with the cost of the coverage itself, which will increase as you age, this can sometimes be a better option than paying for whole life insurance.
 However, illness, injury and other unpredictable issues can dramatically increase the cost of coverage, which will result in you needing to pay higher premiums.

 Each policy comes with its own benefits.
 Term life insurance is affordable, whole life insurance offers stability and universal life insurance offers flexibility and comes with an investment component.
-The best way to make the right decision is to work with an experienced broker.
+The best way to make the right decision is to work with an experienced broker in Halifax.